Domijuteur/gcsite/README.md

 ---

-OpenAI PHP for Laravel is an open-sourced software lic
+OpenAI PHP for Laravel is an open-sourced software license